Meros-io/sti-wildfly/README.md

 * POSTGRESQL_DATABASE

-    If set, WildFly will attempt to define a PostgreSQL datasource based on the assumption you have an OpenShift service named "postgresql" defined.
+    If set, WildFly will attempt to define a PostgreSQL datasource based on the assumption you have an DeployDock service named "postgresql" defined.
     It will attempt to reference the following environment variables which are automatically defined if the "postgresql" service exists:
     POSTGRESQL_SERVICE_PORT
     POSTGRESQL_SERVICE_HOST